turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 * Event Listener: Adding the event listener
 * Function: Creating the function that the event listener will trigger

-As you work through the practice below, first plan out what each of those three steps entail so you can take a methodical approach to writing the code.
+As you work through the practice below, first **psuedocode** out what each of those three steps entail so you can take a methodical approach to writing the code.

 <section class="call-to-action">